How to Style Colour Depending on Your Hair and Skin Tone

 It may or may not come as a surprise that the basis for any beautiful wardrobe of clothes is colour.
 It’s like a breath of fresh air when you wake up in the morning and have a whole collection of different coloured clothing to choose from that can be mixed and matched together to create stunning outfits.

-As the founder of Colour and Image Academy with over twenty years of experience, I am extremely passionate when it comes to providing personal styling for a whole host of clients, allowing them feel great and look their absolute best.
+As the founder of Colour and Image Academy with over twenty years of experience, I am extremely passionate when it comes to providing personal styling for a whole host of clients, allowing them to feel great and look their absolute best.